simonmichael/hledger/hledger/hledger.m4.md

 # Environment

 These environment variables affect hledger:

-**COLUMNS**
-This is normally set by your terminal;
-some hledger commands (`register`) will format their output to this width.
-If not set, they will try to use the available terminal width.

 **HLEDGER_LESS**
 If `less` is your [pager](#paging), this variable specifies the `less` options hledger should use.